syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ![WorkWeek-view](Getting-Started_images/Basic-View_img3.png)

 ## Month View
-In scheduler, `MonthView` is to view the entire dates of a given month.
+In scheduler, `Month` view is to view the entire dates of a given month.
 It is possible to place appointments in the specified date.

 {% tabs %}
 {% highlight xaml %}